mora-lab/installing/virtualbox/tutorial_v2.0c.md

 ## - Installing VirtualBox
 <br>

-> 1. If you haven't installed VirtualBox, first go to our tutorial to install it:
+> 1. If you haven't installed **VirtualBox**, first go to our tutorial to install it:

 > [How to install VirtualBox](https://github.com/mora-lab/installing/blob/main/virtualbox/tutorial_v2.0a.md)

 ## - Importing a new Virtual Machine
 <br>

-> 2. Open VirtualBox.
-Instead of creating a new VM from scratch, as we learned [here](https://github.com/mora-lab/installing/blob/main/virtualbox/tutorial_v2.0b.md), we might need to either import an existing virtual machine, with all its software and data, or export a virtual machine with all the software and data that we might have created.
+> 2. Open **VirtualBox**.
+Instead of creating a new VM from scratch, as we learned [here](https://github.com/mora-lab/installing/blob/main/virtualbox/tutorial_v2.0b.md), we might need to import an existing virtual machine, with all its software and data.
 Two easy ways of doing that is by sharing a Virtual Disk Image (VDI) or an appliance (Open Virtualization format Archive, OVA).

 ## - Importing virtual disk images (VDI files):